The Gauss map for bielliptic Prym varieties: Abstract

 \section{Abstract}

-We compute the degree of the Gauss map on Prym varieties corresponding to double coverings of bielliptic curves, and their degenerations.
-This leads in particular to a complete description of the degree of the Gauss map on the Andreotti-Mayer locus in dimension $5$.
+We completely describe the degree of the Gauss map of the theta divisor of bielliptic Prym varieties.
+We characterize bielliptic Prym varieties whose Gauss degree is the same as Jacobians.
+We also construct bielliptic Prym varieties with a very low Gauss degree.
+In dimension $5$, we obtain a complete description of the Gauss degree on the Andreotti-Mayer locus.